 Pre and Post filters

 With the internet dominating every facet of our lives, we suddenly had access to every kind of niche interest or obsession of ours.
-In the past there were single large entities responsible for distribution while being restricted by the limitation of physical space, versus now that there is no such limitation.
-We are now free from the ‘tyranny of shelf space’.
+In the past, there were single large entities responsible for distribution while being restricted by the limitation of physical space, versus now that there is no such limitation.
+We are now free from the “tyranny of shelf space”.
 This was illustrated in great detail in Chris Anderson’s book The longer long tail.

-In the book he talks about how the means of distribution and discoverability have massively expanded the availability of goods and services to every niche out there.
+In the book, he talks about how the means of distribution and discoverability have massively expanded the availability of goods and services to every niche out there.
 There is no longer a need to have a single entity dictating what is worth releasing to the public, acting more like thought leaders than a simple middleman.

 Chris Anderson distinguishes the above phenomenon into pre-filters and post-filters.
 The single entity, call it a magazine, record label, book store or radio station is acting more like a pre-filter, meaning the filtering of what you get is done before the release.
 It was done for you, without your consent.
 A post-filter would be something like the internet that makes everything available, no matter how niche or weird it is, letting the market and the people decide what is good for them.

 Although great this brought another problem.
-Back in the day we had a scarcity problem, meaning there were not enough different opinions and tastes and niches.
+Back in the day, we had a scarcity problem, meaning there were not enough different opinions and tastes and niches.
 We didn’t have enough information about a niche.
 Back in the day although it was hard to find your niche, maybe a recommendation from a friend, there was limited information, thus better digested, due to scarcity.

 Now we have a problem of abundance.
 We found our niche, we found our people.
 More people means more information to share and consume.
 Suddenly your niche became’s huge.
-So hence the need for a second personal filter which sits on top of the existing ones.
+So hence the need for a second personal filter that sits on top of the existing ones.

-One pre-personal-filter that we put on ourselves unconsciously is authority figures.
-We see these influencers being productive and looking that they are crushing it everyday and hesitate to form our own opinions.
-Now the border of pre and post filters seems to broaden, making it more difficult to see it.
+One pre-personal filter that we put on ourselves unconsciously is authority figures.
+We see these influencers being productive and looking that they are crushing it every day and hesitate to form our own opinions.
+Now the border of pre and post-filters seems to broaden, making it more difficult to see it.